A Deep Dive into Functions in Python

 Python allows you to set default values for parameters, making them optional when calling the function.
 Additionally, you can use keyword arguments to explicitly specify values for specific parameters, regardless of their order.

-# Calling the function with and without a keyword argument
+# Example of default parameters and keyword arguments def greet_with_prefix(name, prefix="Hello"): print(f"{prefix}, {name}!") # Calling the function with and without a keyword argument greet_with_prefix("Bob") greet_with_prefix("Alice", prefix="Hola")

-In this example, the greet_with_prefix function has a default value for the prefix parameter.
+parameter.
 When calling the function, “Bob” is greeted with the default prefix, and “Alice” is greeted with the specified “Hola” prefix.

 Lambda Functions:

-Lambda functions, also known as anonymous functions, are concise and one-line functions defined using the lambda keyword.
-They are useful for short, simple operations.
+Lambda functions, also known as anonymous functions, are concise and one-line functions defined using the lambda

 This example defines a lambda function that squares its input.
 The function is then called with the argument 5, resulting in “The square is: 25”.